Navy SEAL Edward Gallagher Found Not Guilty of Murdering Teen ISIS Prisoner

 The veteran, who served in eight overseas deployments, was charged in September with over a dozen offenses for allegedly shooting multiple Iraqi civilians in 2017—including a school-aged girl—and fatally stabbing an injured ISIS teen who was receiving medical treatment.

-After the stabbing, Gallagher held a “reenlistment ceremony” next to the body, prosecutors alleged.
+After the stabbing, Gallagher held a “reenlistment ceremony” next to the body and took photos with it, prosecutors alleged.

 “He stabbed that wounded ISIS fighter to death, and then he celebrated that stabbing,” Navy prosecutor Lt.
 Brian John said in his opening statements.
 “He celebrated that murder.”

-Gallagher’s case has captivated the nation and attracted the attention of several lawmakers, including President Donald Trump, who has suggested that he’s considering a pardon.
+Gallagher’s case has captivated the nation and attracted the attention of several lawmakers, including President Donald Trump, who had suggested that he was considering a pardon.
 It’s notoriously difficult to bring charges against military officials since allegations must be vetted by enlisted superiors and “in-house” court proceedings are notoriously secret.
 The 39-year-old veteran was turned in by members of his platoon after allegedly bragging about several slayings.

 “He systematically tried to intimidate those who had the courage to report him,” John said, adding that Gallagher began a smear campaign against his platoon, posting several names on social media and labeling them “cowards in combat.”